ari-vedant-jain/Agentic-RAG-GoogleSearchAPI/README.md

 This project showcases the integration of a local RAG agent using LLaMA3, capable of retrieving, generating, and grading responses while leveraging web search as a fallback mechanism.

 ---

-This step-by-step markdown provides a comprehensive guide for setting up, running, and testing the notebook content on GitHub.